 Pre-defined lexical variables§

-There are three special variables that are always available:
+There are four special variables that are always available:

 $_topic variableevery block